-Phase 2 is approaching and this means that the traffic at Bubble Tea shops will be back at no time!
-I am interested to find out about the true cost of bubble tea on my personal finances.
+Phase 2 is approaching and this means that there will be more customers at Bubble Tea shops!
+I was a fan of bubble tea previously so I am interested to learn about the true cost of bubble tea on my personal finances.

 Small amounts of money spent on a regular basis cost us far more than we can imagine.David Bach